George Legge, 3rd Earl of Dartmouth

-Background
+Early life

 George Legge, known from birth as Viscount Lewisham, was born 3 October 1755.

 He was the eldest son of William Legge, 2nd Earl of Dartmouth, and Frances Katherine, daughter of Sir Charles Gounter Nicoll.
 He was the elder brother of Admiral Sir Arthur Kaye Legge and Edward Legge, Bishop of Oxford.

 He was educated at Eton College and Christ Church, Oxford, where he matriculated 22 October 1771, and was created M.A.
 3 July 1775, and D.C.L.
 28 October 1778.
 At some time during the 1770s he went to Florence as he appears in an important painting by Johann Zoffany which the artist titled the Tribuna of the Uffizi.

+Career

 He was appointed Lieutenant-Colonel of the Staffordshire Militia on 12 March 1779 and took over as its Colonel in 1781.
 He resigned the command in 1783 when the regiment was disembodied at the end of the American War of Independence.
 (His son and successor also became colonel of the regiment in 1812.)